Note: Updated Nov. 10

-The global cultural industry, from art museums to orchestras, better prepare itself.
+The global cultural industry, from art museums to orchestras, appears to be preparing itself.
 The massive increase in Chinese outbound travel, and the likelihood that the influx of culture-loving tourists will only grow in coming years, is going to have an impact on revenues and attendance at many of the world’s cultural institutions.

-While wooing the local Asian-American community to SFMoMA is also key, museum officials say they want to tap into the booming market of travelers streaming out of mainland China.
-“Our main goal has been to work on broadening brand awareness so that SFMoMA will be on traveler’s minds when visiting from China,” SFMoMA’s Manager of Tourism and Group Sales, Lesley Makishima, told Jing Travel.
+“Our main goal has been to work on broadening brand awareness so that SFMoMA will be on traveler’s minds when visiting from China,” SFMoMA’s Manager of Tourism and Group Sales, Lesley Makishima, explained.
+While wooing the local Asian-American community to SFMoMA is also key, museum officials say they really want to tap into the booming market of travelers streaming out of mainland China.

-It’s a relatively new marketing arena for an American museum, so SFMoMA has tasked a tourism team with finding fresh ways to reach out to Chinese tourists.
-“We are working directly with China-based operators, including a lot of trade shows,” said Makishima, who joined the museum 15 months ago and had previously worked in tourism for Macy’s and Hilton Hotels.
+It’s a relatively new marketing arena for an American museum, so SFMoMA tasked a tourism team with finding fresh ways to reach out.
+“We are working directly with China-based operators, including a lot of trade shows,” said Makishima, who joined the museum last year and had previously worked in tourism for Macy’s and Hilton Hotels.

 SFMoMA recruited destination marketing group SFTravel to help promote the museum in China

-“We have 100 WeChat followers and 150 on Weibo from July so far,” said Makishima.
-“We’re hoping for 500 and 2,000 by the end of the year.”
-The team is working on the logistics of a mini-program for WeChat that would offer self-guided audio tours and SFMoMA merchandise sales through Chinese mobile payment platforms like Alibaba’s Alipay and WeChat Pay.
+In July, the museum had about 100 WeChat followers and 150 on rival Weibo, but since then followers have doubled on WeChat and quadrupled on Weibo.
+“We’re hoping for 500 and 2,000 by the end of the year,” the tourism head said.
+The team has launched a self-guided audio tour on WeChat in Mandarin and is working on the logistics of SFMoMA merchandise sales through Chinese mobile payment platforms like Alibaba’s Alipay and WeChat Pay.

 The SFMoMA has reason to hope for a blockbuster.
 A Metropolitan Museum of Art exhibition exploring Chinese influence on the history of fashion attracted a record 816,000 visitors in a four-month run that had to be extended twice.
 The 2016 exhibition, “China Through the Looking Glass” and its success were seen by the South China Morning Post as “proof of the nation’s increasing clout in the west.”

-SFMoMA hopes to replicate the success of the Metropolitan Museum of Art had with its 2016 exhibition that attracted 816,000 visitors
+SFMoMA hopes to replicate the success the Metropolitan Museum of Art had with its 2016 exhibition on Chinese fashion that attracted 816,000 visitors

 - Use Chinese social media channels